IF Finströms Kamraterna

 IF Finströms Kamraterna (also known as IF Finströmskamraterna and abbreviated IFFK) is a sports and football club in Åland.
-The football team currently plays in Division III of the Finnish football league.
+The football team last played in Division III of the Finnish football league before switching to youth football.

 The home arena lies in Finström, a small countryside municipality on the Åland islands.
 The team has been the most popular and successful team on the Åland islands decades ago, playing almost regularly at the second level of the Finland's only and amateur Football League.